Observation of a cross-section enhancement near the $t\bar{t}$ production threshold in $\sqrt{s}=13$ TeV $pp$ collisions with the ATLAS detector: Data and simulated event samples

 The full production and decay into a six-body final state is simulated using \MADGRAPH[3.4.2]~\cite{Alwall:2014hca} with the \NNPDF[3.0nlo] PDF set and interfaced with \PYTHIA[8.3].
 For consistency with the calculations in Ref.~\cite{Fuks:2024yjj}, which are used as input to the simulation of this sample, the top-quark mass and width are set to $173~\GeV$ and $1.49~\GeV$, respectively.
 The value of the strong coupling constant in these calculations is set to $\alphas(m_Z)=0.12$.
-As recommended in Ref.~\cite{Fuks:2024yjj}, the Green's function reweighting is applied only to events with $\mttbar < 350$~\GeV and a top-quark momentum magnitude $p^*$ in the \ttbar rest frame of less than 50~\GeV.
-This kinematic range is chosen to minimise the overlap between this \toponium sample and the \pQCD \ttbar samples described in Sections~\ref{sec:hvq} and~\ref{sec:bb4l}, hence the double-counting corrections suggested in Ref.~\cite{Fuks:2024yjj} are not applied.
+As recommended in Ref.~\cite{Fuks:2024yjj}, the Green's function reweighting is applied only to events with $\mttbar < 350$~\GeV and a top-quark momentum magnitude $p^*$ in the \ttbar rest frame of less than 50~\GeV, evaluated at the parton level.
+Such kinematic requirements are not applied to any other MC sample used in this measurement.
+The overlap between the \toponium sample and the \pQCD \ttbar samples described in Sections~\ref{sec:hvq} and~\ref{sec:bb4l} is assumed to be minimal, hence the double-counting corrections suggested in Ref.~\cite{Fuks:2024yjj} are not applied.

 The model described above provides a more complete description of \ttbar quasi-bound-state formation than the simplified models introduced in Refs.~\cite{Fuks:2021xje, Maltoni:2024tul} that are used in Refs.~\cite{CMS-TOP-23-001,CMS-TOP-23-007,CMS-TOP-24-007} and compared in Ref.~\cite{Fuks:2025sxu}.
-In these simplified models, \ttbar quasi-bound states are represented either as a pseudo-scalar spin-singlet resonance or as a combination of scalar and pseudo-scalar resonances.
+In these simplified models, \ttbar quasi-bound-states are represented either as a pseudo-scalar spin-singlet resonance or as a combination of scalar and pseudo-scalar resonances.
 These simplified models are motivated by the observation that the dominant $S$-wave contribution to $gg \to \ttbar$ production near the threshold arises mostly from the lightest pseudo-scalar $^1S_0^{[1]}$ configuration~\cite{Kiyo:2008bv, Sumino:2010bv}.
 The contributions from states with higher total angular momentum $J$ and colour-octet states are expected to be sub-dominant and are neglected.
 In contrast, the nominal \ttbar quasi-bound-state model, \toponium, used in this analysis includes the full set of $S$-wave colour-singlet contributions from gluon-initiated processes, incorporating both bound-state and scattering-state effects.

 The sample is normalised to a cross-section of 6.43~pb\footnote{The value of the cross-section depends significantly on the chosen \mttbar integration range.} (including all decay channels), obtained from analytical calculations~\cite{Fuks:2021xje}.
 No uncertainty estimate is currently available for this value.
 This calculated cross-section is larger than the cross-section of 5.60~pb obtained directly from the MC simulation of this model that does not include contributions from $P$-wave and colour-octet states.
 A branching ratio of 10.82\% per lepton flavour is assumed in the normalisation to the calculated inclusive cross-section.